abbottLane/local-word-discovery/README.md

     - resources/local_wordlist.txt: contains a list of words relevant to the current project or document.
 Discovered words which are also found to be locally relevant have precedence over other discovered words.
     - resources/global_wordlist.txt: contains a list of words attested in the language.
 This can be a txt file dump of some large corpus.
 The purpose of this is to prioritize words which are attested in the language, above those which may only be theoretically morphotactically valid.

--Finally, the FST requires some basic knowledge about the language we are working with.
+- Finally, the FST requires some basic knowledge about the language we are working with.
     - resources/multichar_graphemes.txt: provides a list of multicharacter graphemes in your language.
 This allows the FST to segment orthography properly so that graphemes can be mapped to phones.
     - phone_to_orth.txt: a canonical mapping of phones to graphemes.
 One-to-many mappings are allowed here, but not strictly necessary.